global-hydrodynamics/global-hydrodynamics.github.io/_pages/merit_dem.md

 </a>

 **Note:**
-*Due to temporary issues with the original web server, the data are currently distributed via Dropbox.*
 *When prompted for access, please enter **only the password** provided in the registration email; the username is not required.*

 ---